erhopf/camp2019/pages/translator-text.md

 ## Build a request to translate text

-Open `tranlate.py` in your IDE or text editor.
-Then copy in this code block.
+Open `translate.py` in your IDE or text editor and copy in this code.

 Make sure to add your **Cognitive Services** subscription key and save.
+Don't forget, if you're using our keys, they're available on the [prerequisites](prerequisites) page.

 ```python
 import os, requests, uuid, json